Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices: Sideband filtering demodulation

 which is four times lower than the balanced detection result shown earlier in Eq. \ref{eq:thermal_ph_bal}.
 The filtering of the optical sideband turns the phase fluctuations into intensity, resulting in the laser phase noise being converted into intensity noise, with a RIN given by

 where \(B\) is the bandwidth of the optical filter used to reject one of the sidebands, and $\gamma$ is the laser linewidth resulting from its phase fluctuations.
-As with the MZI demodulation case, using typical values, the thermal phonon scattering contribution is the dominant noise source in such a modulation scheme \cite{kittlaus2018rf}.
+As with the MZI demodulation case, using typical values, the thermal phonon scattering contribution is still the dominant noise source \cite{kittlaus2018rf}.